enactjs/performance-tests/README.md

 ```

 ## Testing Agate components
-Start the server with Agate components and run the test suite on it
+Start the server with Agate components and run the test suite on it.
 ```
 npm run serve-agate
 npm run test-agate
 ```
-On Windows OS you might need to install `cross-env` globally with `npm install -g cross-env`
+On Windows OS you might need to install `cross-env` globally with `npm install -g cross-env`.

 ## CPU Throttling